almenscorner/Intune-Munki-Manifest-Generator/README.md

 Release notes:

+Version 1.3: 2021-12-06 - Added check for null AAD device ID, removal of department manifest if device is no longer in group and removal of manifest if device is no longer in Intune.
+If you want to do this, un-comment line 300.
+Run one time first and check output to make sure manifests that should not be deleted are touched.

 Version 1.2: 2021-10-04 - Improvements in department group handling and clearer output per device.

 Version 1.1: 2021-09-28 - The script now checks if included manifests are missing for already created device manifests and adds them.